VilenneFrederique/MS1IsotopeDistributionsDatasetWorkflow/README.md

 PyMSProcessing.JSON_MS1_Isotope_Distributions(raw_file=raw_file_test, input_list=input_list_test, output_file=output_file_test)
 ```

 raw_file: An mzML-file with MS1 spectra.
+The PyMSProcessing script contains a function to extract MS1 spectra from an mzML-file called ms_level_filter, which returns the mzML-file filtered for the MSn spectra specified, which could be either MS1 spectra or MS2 spectra depending on the user-input.

-input_list: The input list with the same format as the Test-list.xlsx in the Github Repository
+input_list: The input list with the same format as the Test-list.xlsx in the GitHub Repository

 output_file: The name of the output file.

 ## PyMSProcessing.py
 It contains code to extract information from mzML files.
-It contains a lot of useful functions that may be called separately, such as computing the monoisotopic mass and average mass of different charge states of a peptide given a peptide string, and selecting MS1 spectra from an mzML-file.
+It contains a lot of useful functions that may be called separately, such as computing the monoisotopic mass or average mass of different charge states of a peptide given a peptide string and selecting MS1 spectra from an mzML-file.